-The Magic question, it depends on what you buy, where you buy it, the condition of the home, what the home has to offer, how you dress the home up, if it’s in a resort or not and how involved you the owner will be in renting it.
+The magic question, it depends on what you buy, where you buy it, the condition of the home, what the home has to offer, how you dress the home up, if it’s in a resort or not and how involved you the owner will be in renting it.
 It’s safe to say a clean updated 4 bedroom pool home rental in a non-gated well known rental community with no owner participation should achieve 16 – 20 weeks a year.
-For owners who wish to participate in obtaining rentals themselves plus taking what the property managers bring in and what 3rd party sources ( like us and other sources) you can do over 50%, we have many owners with multiple rental homes averaging 70% + occupancy.
-These owners know what renters want and they flaunt it.
+For owners who wish to participate in obtaining rentals themselves plus taking what the property managers bring in and what 3rd party sources ( like us and other sources) you could do over 50% occupancy.
+We have many owners who own multiple rental homes averaging 70% + occupancy each year, these owners are savy marketers knowing what renters want and they flaunt it to keep their occupancy high.
 We can help.

 What time of year is the best rental period?

 Summer is the steadiest rental time of the year because schools are out.
 Christmas and Easter provide the highest income for its 4 week period.
-We recommend taking the higher than normal income instead of standing in lines for hours at the parks.
+We recommend taking the higher than normal income at Christmas and Easter instead of standing in lines for hours at the parks.